ikorb/tapecart/README.md

 or using TAP files.
 Ideally, I would have preferred to use the original tapecart hardware and just replaced the SPI flash with a SD card reader.
 However, the program flash in the microcontroller is too small for the FatFs library.

-Flash and loader write commands are not supported.
+Flash and loader write commands are supported for TCRT files.

 ## Hardware ##